-Manufacturer’s representatives can be defined as contractors who work independently to develop different kinds of relationships with client companies to sell products and services.
+Manufacturer’s representatives can be defined as contractors who work independently to develop different kinds of relationships with clients to sell products and services.
 Usually, these representatives do not function under the manufacturer’s supervision.
-This means that their relationship is not like that of an employee to the boss but rather that of a business to business.
+This means that their relationship is not like that of an employee to the boss but rather business to business.

 These kinds of firms are also called multi-line companies in the sense that they can be owned by one person or they can be a complete organization that has many sales persons working and covering different territories.
 Normally, an agency includes six employed people and can include those who handle all office duties, and such firm sells for about 10 manufacturers or principles.
 On average, such reps handle a sales volume of around 8.9 million dollars annually.
-Independent sales reps represent all sorts of product lines like food and beverage, furniture, processing equipment, energy, electronics, jewelry, crafts, and so on.
+Independent sale representatives can rep all sorts of product lines such as; food, beverage, furniture, processing equipment, energy, electronics, jewelry, crafts and so on.
 Any kind of product that is manufactured can be handed over to sales representatives.

 When you think of hiring sales reps, you need to oversee some things that are very important to your brand.
 These things include: